craftcms/docs/docs/commerce/1.x/docs/address-model.md

 Business Name.

 ### businessTaxId
-Business Tax ID.
+Business tax ID.
 No automatic validation of this ID occurs.

 ### stateText
 Alias of `getStateText()`